standard-for-public-code/community-implementation-guide-standard/criteria/style.md

 #### Examples

-### The style guide MAY include sections on understandable English.
+### Including sections on understandable English in the style guide is OPTIONAL.

 #### Examples